-Mortgage aid and foreclosure help is available in all areas of California, including Los Angeles and San Diego.
-You can also locate other assistance programs that are available in California that can help you with paying other bills.
-Continue.
+Mortgage assistance from a number of non-profits and government programs as well as foreclosure help is available in all areas of California, including the Los Angeles region and San Diego.
+Not only can homeowners find help for their housing needs, but many of the agencies can refer people to other assistance programs that are available in California that can help with paying other bills.

 Federal government funds are being provided to California as part of the hardest hit fund.
 There will be four main components of the program.
-Three of them were created to help keep California homeowners in their homes.
-The last component of the fund is intended to help homeowners who owe more on their mortgage than their home is worth to transition out of their homes.
+Three of them were created to help keep homeowners in their homes by offering a solution to their current loan payment.
+The last component of the fund is intended to help homeowners who owe more money on their mortgage than their home is worth, and the federal government can help them transition out of their homes.
 Read more.

 A new statewide program in California was created to help senior citizens deal with foreclosure and predatory lenders.
-The program was created to save the homes of an increasing number of senior citizens who are faced with losing their homes.
+These individuals can often be the most vulnerable to those forms of financing.
+The program was created to save the homes of an increasing number of senior citizens who are faced with losing their primary residence to a foreclosure.
 Click here to learn more.

 Several non-profits, HUD agencies, and other organizations in the greater Los Angeles area provide homeowners with free or low cost foreclosure prevention solutions, advice, and assistance.
+This also covers nearby counties, such as the valley and far reaches of the county.
 Learn more on the programs available to borrowers.

-Numerous organizations throughout San Diego California offer homeowners access to programs and resources that can help them avoid a foreclosure.
+Numerous organizations throughout San Diego California also offer homeowners access to programs and resources that can help them avoid a foreclosure.
+The advice provided is generally offered to them for free.
 Click here for more details on ways to avoid a foreclosure in the San Diego region.

 Anyone who is behind on their home loan or who has received a foreclosure notice can also attend a free clinic.
-Every month there are a number of clinics, seminars, and workshops held across San Diego County that are open to anyone who needs advice and support.
-Most sessions also allow homeowners to meet individually with a housing counselor.
+Every month there are a number of seminars, counseling sessions and workshops held across San Diego County that are open to anyone who needs advice and support.
+Most of these sessions also allow homeowners to meet individually with a housing counselor for one on one advice.
 The clinics are free to local residents.
 Read more.

 Fannie Mae is opening a mortgage help center in Culver City to serve Los Angeles County homeowners.
-They are partnering with local non-profits, housing counselors, and other agencies to provide mortgage relief, and solutions to a foreclosure.
+They are partnering with local non-profits, housing counselors, and other agencies in the region.
+If the site is not convenient, then referrals may be offered.
+The goal is to provide mortgage relief and solutions to a foreclosure.
 Read more.

-Dozens of non-profit HUD approved counseling agencies provide California homeowners with access to foreclosure counseling, prevention services, and information on mortgage assistance and delinquency programs.
+Dozens of non-profit HUD approved counseling agencies provide California homeowners with access to foreclosure assistance.
+The resources range from counseling as a form of prevention and clients can also get information on mortgage assistance and delinquency programs.
 Find a listing of California HUD counseling agencies.

 A program known as Keep Your Home may be able to help homeowners in California who have lost their job, who have had a reduction in their income or hours at work, or who are facing some type of short term financial crisis and who therefore need help with their mortgage.
 Learn more on California Keep Your Home.